 Students have 3 lessons of Geography per fortnight in Key Stage 3 and cover the following topics:

 - Map skills

-- Weather and climate change
+- Weather an climate

 In Year 9, students begin to cover the skills and content needed at KS4 including:

 - What is the future of the planet?

 Key Stage 4

 Students follow the Edexcel A syllabus.
 The content includes: